LeoFLT/osu-skins/README.md

-# Check the Releases tab for the skins
+# Check Releases tab for the skins